 Dry rot is a fungus that destroys wood and which exists in many parts of the world.
 Despite the name, dry rot requires moisture, very often the source being from leaks such as downpipes, gutters and plumbing etc., which result in the timbers being in contact with moisture for prolonged periods.

-In homes and buildings that are affected with dampness, dry rot is most likely to occur within the woodwork of the building, often becoming apparent on skirtisng boards and other joinery.
+In homes and buildings that are affected with dampness, dry rot is most likely to occur within the woodwork of the building, often becoming apparent on skirting boards and other joinery.

 First you need to identify whether it is actually dry rot that is affecting the wood or if it is any other type of fungus, such as wet rot.
 Dry rot can also travel through other building materials besides timber such as brickwork, masonry and wall plaster.
-As a result, outbreaks are easily caused and the fungus can spread quite quickly throughout the building.
+As a result, outbreaks can be severe and the fungus can spread quite quickly through the building.